Representations up to homotopy of Lie algebroids: Representations up to homotopy

-\begin{example}[Representations up to homotopy of $TM$]\rm \ The representations up to homotopy of $TM$ are connections on complexes of vector bundles which are \textit{flat up to homotopy}.
+The representations up to homotopy of $TM$ are connections on complexes of vector bundles which are \textit{flat up to homotopy}.
 Indeed, at least the first equation in Proposition \ref{Rep-long} says that the curvature of $\nabla$ is trivial cohomologically (up to homotopy).

-On the other hand, a flat connection $\nabla$ on a vector bundle $E$ can be integrated to a representation of the fundamental group(oid) of $M$.
+On the other hand, a flat connection $\nabla$ on a vector bundle $E$ can be integrated to a representation of the fundamental groupoid of $M$.
 This correspondence is induced by parallel transport.
 To be more precise, given a vector bundle $E$ endowed with a connection $\nabla$, for any path $\gamma$ in $M$ from $x$ to $y$, the parallel transport along $\gamma$ with respect to $\nabla$ induces a linear isomorphism

 This construction is compatible with path concatenation.
-When $\nabla$ is flat, $T_{\gamma}$ only depends on the homotopy class of $\gamma$, and this defines an action of the homotopy group(oid) of $M$ on $E$.
-In is only natural to ask what connections which are flat up homotopy integrate to.

-\begin{proposition} Let $(E, D)$ be a representation up to homotopy of $TM$.
+When $\nabla$ is flat, $T_{\gamma}$ only depends on the homotopy class of $\gamma$, and this defines an action of the homotopy groupoid of $M$ on $E$.
+It is only natural to ask what is the corresponding notion of parallel transport for connections which are flat up to homotopy. \begin{proposition} Let $(E, D)$ be a representation up to homotopy of $TM$.
 Then: \begin{enumerate} \item For any path $\gamma$ in $M$ from $x$ to $y$, there is an induced chain map

 and this construction is compatible with path concatenation.
 More precisely, $T_{\gamma}$ is the parallel transport with respect to the connection underlying $D$. \item If $\gamma_0$ and $\gamma_1$ are two homotopic paths in $M$ from $x$ to $y$ then $T_{\gamma_0}$ and $T_{\gamma_1}$ are chain homotopic.
 More precisely, for any homotopy $h$ between $\gamma_0$ and $\gamma_1$ there is an associated map of degree $-1$, $T_h: E_x\to E_y$, such that